maliksalman/kpack-showcase/README.md

 kubectl apply -f 50-service-account.yml
 ```

 6. Create a kpack *builder* that knows which buildpacks are in play.
-The builder is namespaced resource:
+The *builder* is a namespaced resource:

 ```
 kubectl apply -f 60-builder.yml
 ```

 7. Create a kpack *image* resource which points to our private Git repo.
-This is the resource which will create images in our configured docker registry:
+This is the resource which will create OCI images in our configured docker registry:

 ```
 kubectl apply -f 70-image.yml